5 Gamebooks to use for Starting out with Solo RPGs

 4) Alice's Nightmare in Wonderland by Jonathan Green

-This gamebook is one of a series from ACE Gamebooks, based on classic stories such as Dracula, Beowulf and the Wizard of Oz.
+This gamebook from a veteran gamebook author is one of a series from ACE Gamebooks, based on classic stories such as Dracula, Beowulf and the Wizard of Oz.

-This one is a solid gamebook, based on Alice in Wonderland (and sequel to Through the Looking Glass).
-You have 5 tests and most are 2d6 roll under your stat.
-Combat is similar to Fighting Fantasy and the gamebook isn't the easiest to complete
+This one is a solid gamebook, a sequel (and based on) the two Alice in Wonderland books.
+You have 5 Attributes and most tests are 2d6 roll under your stat.
+Combat is similar to Fighting Fantasy and the gamebook is challenging enough.
+You have the ability to rewrite the story (Curiouser and Curiouser) and avoid fights (The Pen is Mightier) a few times per game.

 The main reason I'm recommending it is the familiarity with the story.
 Many have read or seen Alice in Wonderland so the characters and setting are familiar.
 The black and white illustrations reinforce the theme and chaos of Wonderland.
 As the story progresses there are many scenes from the books, but there is a twist to them all.